pixel-shift/documentation/source/api/introduction.rst

 If you are using C#, Node.js or Java the quickest route to an API Client is to clone one of `our repositories <https://github.com/pixel-shift>`_.
 If you are using Python, Ruby or Typescript, you can generate a client automatically using `autorest <https://github.com/Azure/autorest>`_ against our :webroot:`Swagger/OpenAPI document <swagger/v1/swagger.json>`.

 .. important::
     Although autorest can generate clients in **Node.js**, it requires a workaround.
 If you're using Node, clone from our `Node.js Client repo <https://github.com/pixel-shift/node-js-client>`_ instead of rolling your own.
+To simplify this process, we will soon be releasing NPM packages.

 Once you have a client, it needs to be initialized with the OAuth token accquired in the previous step.
 As an example, the Node.js client is initialized as follows: